noir-lang/noir/crates/readme.md

 ## wasm

-This crate is used to compile the Noir compiler into wasm.
+This crate is used to compile the Nargo package manager into wasm.
 This is useful in the context where one wants to compile noir programs in the web browser.